Cape Town - A housing handover ceremony almost turned into a stand-off between ANC and DA supporters in Klapmuts near Stellenbosch on Monday.

 Madikizela said he was satisfied with the project as many people of the area were farmworkers who could not afford proper houses.

 He said his department would ensure that poor people’s living conditions were improved by giving them proper houses.

-Yesterday’s handover followed recent housing handovers in areas such Mfuleni, Pelican Park and Saldanha.
+Monday’s handover followed recent housing handovers in areas such Mfuleni, Pelican Park and Saldanha.